Cleveland Metroparks Zoo is located in Cleveland, Ohio and opened in 1882.

 During 1959 heavy rains coupled with melting snow led to the zoo’s reptile collection being lost in a flood.
 A number of buildings were damaged.

-1968 through another ownership change with the Cleveland Metropolitan Park District now being the owners of the zoo.
+1968 saw another ownership change with the Cleveland Metropolitan Park District becoming the owners of the zoo.
 It changed again in 1975 when the Cleveland metroparks took it on.

 The same year this change occurred construction on The Primate & Cat Building began which was the zoo’s original building.
-The deer Barn which had been used at the zoo’s former home Wade Park was moved to the zoo at this time.
+The deer Barn which had been used at the zoo’s former home Wade Park was moved to the zoo during this time also.
 Now it is a Victorian-styled ice cream parlour.

 In 1982 the zoo was accredited by the Association of Zoos & Aquariums (AZA).